Arecoline: Recreational

 In many Asian cultures, the areca nut is chewed along with betel leaf to obtain a stimulating effect.

 Medical

 Arecoline has been used medicinally as an antihelmintic (a drug against parasitic worms).
 It paralyzes tapeworms.

 Traditional medicine

 Arecoline has been used in traditional medicine in Asia for thousands of years.

-Toxicity
+Adverse effects

+Overdose

 The of arecoline is 100 mg/kg, when administered subcutaneously in mice.
 The minimum lethal dose (MLD) values of arecoline in mice, dogs, and horses is 100 mg/kg, 5 mg/kg and 1.4 mg/kg respectively.

-It causes oral submucous fibrosis by stimulating collagen, interleukin 6, keratinocyte growth factor-1, IGF-1, cystatin C, tissue inhibitor of matrix metalloproteinases in the mouth.
+Toxicity

 Current science is confident that areca nut chewing is carcinogenic.
 Research suggests this is probably at least partly because of arecoline itself, although it could also be from the other constituents of the nut as well, some of which are precursors to nitrosamines that form in the mouth during chewing.
 Section 5.5 Evaluation on page 238 of IARC Monograph 85-6 states the following: